openpreserve/scout/CONTRIBUTE.md

 maven module.
 At the end select this to be the default checkstyle config.

 To activate checkstyle for a certain project just right click on it select checkstyle > activate checkstyle.
-This will continouosly check the code as you type and mark the bad spots with yellow and will provide warnings.
+This will continuously check the code as you type and mark the bad spots with yellow and will provide warnings.

 ### Build